Ernie Caddel

 Ernest Wiley Caddel (March 12, 1911 – March 28, 1992) was an American football running back.
-He played college football for Glenn "Pop" Warner at Stanford University from 1930 to 1932 and later played six seasons in the National Football League for the Portsmouth Spartans (1933) and Detroit Lions (1934–1938).
+He played college football for Glenn "Pop" Warner at Stanford University from 1930 to 1932 and later played six seasons in the National Football League (NFL) for the Portsmouth Spartans / Detroit Lions franchise (1933–1938).
 He helped lead the Detroit Lions to the NFL championship in 1935 and led the NFL in average yards gained per rushing carry for three consecutive years, from 1935 to 1937.
 He was also the first player in NFL history to finish among the top 10 players in the league in both rushing and receiving yards, accomplishing the feat in 1934 and again in 1936.
 He was known during his football career as the "Blond Antelope."

 Early years

 Caddel was born in Granite, Oklahoma in 1911 and was raised near Fresno, California.

 Stanford

 Caddel was given the name "Ee-Dub" after his father's initials E.W., as was the custom in those days.
 He enrolled at Stanford University in 1929 on a baseball scholarship, having never played football.
 Stanford would not recognize the initials "E.W," and so Caddel became "Ernie."
 While attending Stanford, head football coach Glenn "Pop" Warner noticed Caddel's athletic ability and persuaded him to play for the football team.
 He played at the halfback position for Stanford from 1930 to 1932.
 In November 1931, he drew national attention when he ran for three touchdowns, two on long runs, in a 32-6 victory over Dartmouth.

 As a senior in 1932, Caddel starred for Stanford in September and October.
 In October 1932, a United Press correspondent wrote: "Ernie Caddel, a rangy fleet-footed halfback, is regarded by many as an All-America candidate.
 In every appearance this season he has brought spectators from their seats by his spectacular wide, sweeping runs around the end -- invariably evading tacklers for 15 to 30 yards."
 Caddel suffered two broken ribs in a game against Oregon State.
 To allow Caddel to play through the injury, Stanford's coach Warner created what has been described as the first flak jacket worn by a running back.
 The San Jose News in October 1932 noted that Caddel was wearing a shoulder brace "to permit him to play as long as wind and limib hold out."
 Another writer noted, "Pop made a paper pattern one day and the thing that night.
 It was an ingenious affair. ...
 It had steel ribs, but you hardly noticed the weight."

 Due to this injury, however, Caddel was unable to play baseball in the spring of his senior year, and he lost his Stanford scholarship.
 He was then recruited by the Portsmouth Spartans to play professional football in Ohio.